 Finding out what type and level of cover you have through your super will help you to determine whether you need to take out an additional policy to meet your and your family’s needs.
 Generally, the cover will depend on the type of fund you have:

 It’s compulsory for all employer super funds to provide members with some form of Death and TPD cover.
 So if your employer is paying super contributions into a super fund on your behalf, then it’s likely you will already have some insurance, but you should check with your super fund including how much cover is in your super fund.
 Many funds will also offer income protection.

 The difference between a SMSF and other types of super funds is that, generally, as a member of a SMSF, you are also the trustee.
 This means you are running an SMSF for your own benefit.

-Recent changes to Superannuation Industry Supervision (SIS) Regulations, means that SMSF trustees must now also consider the life insurance needs of those SMSF members.
+Recent changes to Superannuation Industry Supervision (SIS) Regulations mean that SMSF trustees must now also consider the life insurance needs of SMSF members.

 There are a number of companies that partner with super funds to allow you to select a product that provides the benefits of insurance through super without the need for an investment component.

 Types of life insurance in superannuation

 Typically, super funds offer three important types of insurance cover: